 People usually have a preference of learning styles, whether it’s visual, auditory, kinesthetic, or social.
 Think back over the times you’ve successfully studied for tests in the past.
 Did you learn and retain more by reading, listening to a lecture, by doing a task, or by participating with a study group?

-Maybe your current study method involves reading in a quiet place, but you actually learn better studying in a group.
+Maybe your current MBLEx study strategy involves reading in a quiet place, but you actually learn better when you study in a group.

 Or maybe you have always reserved the last hours of your day for studying, when you actually retain more information when you study first thing in the morning.

-Spend the majority of your study sessions using the method that benefits you the most.
+Spend the majority of your study sessions using the method that benefit you the most.

 Set a goal for each of your study sessions

-Pick a specific content area of the MBLEx such as postural assessment.
-Compile all of your notes and focus all your attention on this one area for the entire study session.
+Pick 1 to 3 specific content areas of the MBLEx such as postural assessment, palpation assessment, and range of motion.
+Compile all of your notes and focus all your attention on only these areas for the entire study session.

 Test your understanding and recall frequently

 Some massage students only read their textbooks, rather than testing themselves with practice exams and flashcards.
 Reading is important, but it can turn into a passive method of study.
 For example, it’s easy to read a page and look back over it and not understand or remember what you just read.

 Taking practice tests is one of the best ways to learn the material as well as test your current level of readiness.
 However it’s very important to go back to your notes and review any questions that you miss.